 The short answer is yes, voles do carry diseases such as rabies, salmonellosis, and leptospirosis to name a few.

-Voles may not spend as much time in the sewage and the trash as mice or rats do – in fact, they don’t have much business there at all.
-However, that doesn’t stop them from carrying almost all of the more dangerous diseases other rodents carry as well.
-They won’t always transmit them the same way a mice or a rat would, and they very rarely get inside our homes, but they can still be dangerous to our health with their presence in our gardens.
+Voles may not spend as much time in the sewage and our trash as mice or rats do, but that doesn’t stop them from carrying almost all of the dangerous diseases other rodents carry as well.
+They won’t always transmit them the same way a mouse or a rat would, and they very rarely go inside people’s homes, but they can still be dangerous to our health.

 What are the diseases you should look out for?

 The Center for Disease Control and Prevention have a rather nice and extensive list of the most dangerous diseases that are directly transmitted by rodents.
-Let’s take a quick look at the ones frequently transmitted by voles ourselves:
+Let’s take a quick look at the ones frequently transmitted by voles:

 - Hantavirus Pulmonary Syndrome.
 This dangerous virus can be caught most commonly while picking up vole droppings or flowers and vegetables that have been contaminated with their urine.
 Bites can transmit this virus as well but voles rarely bite.

 - Salmonellosis.
 This common bacteria can be easily caught by eating food or drinking water that’s contaminated with a vole’s urine or droppings.